 You can learn more about Foster and his work by clicking the links below:

 Outside of writing and teaching, Foster’s other interests are Auburn football, his Catholic faith, cooking and eating, craft beers, gardening and urban farming; classic country, rock, and soul music; classic and independent films, family history, social theory and politics.
-Foster likes Levi’s jeans, Liberty overalls, Coca-Cola, Grapico, Miller High Life, George Dickel No. 8, a cup of black coffee with a spoonful of honey in it, Chilean cabernets and Argentine malbecs, and a good plate of homestyle food with one vegetable of each color.
+Foster likes Levi’s jeans, Liberty overalls, Coca-Cola, Grapico, Miller High Life, George Dickel No. 8, black coffee with honey in it, Chilean cabernets and Argentine malbecs, Widespread Panic, the Allman Brothers, spider lilies, Mexican petunias, and a plate of homestyle food with one vegetable of each color.
 His turnoffs are bottled water, ice-breaker activities, pop country, bell peppers and black olives, sipping lids on coffee cups, traffic, and most of all, rudeness.

 *This Foster Dickson is not the Foster Dickson who works in global youth ministry.

 Foster Dickson is available for freelance assignments and contract work in both writing and editing, and for speaking engagements or guest artist presentations related to Southern culture, education, and social-justice subjects.

 For more information, you can contact him using the form below: